mbayle98/Alpina-group/README.md

 #### Week 3

 - EDA completed
-- WIP: cleaning the features
+- Cleaning the features in progress
-- WIP: testing different classifers
+- Testing different classifers
-- TODO: cross validation
+- Cross validation to be done

 #### Week 4